stevegrunwell/php-namespaces/slides/benefits-of-namespaces.md

 Note:

-Besides avoiding name collisions, there are number of other big benefits from using namespaces.
+Let's take a look at some of the benefits we get from using namespaces in our code.